hashicorp/katakoda/vault-tools/step2.md

 Open the `customer-v2.tpl`{{open}} file and enter the following:

 <pre class="file" data-filename="customer-v2.tpl" data-target="replace">
-{{ with secret "kv-v2/data/customers/acme?version=1" }}
+{{ with secret "kv-v2/data/customers/acme" }}
 Organization: {{ .Data.data.organization }}
 ID: {{ .Data.data.customer_id }}
 Contact: {{ .Data.data.contact_email }}
 {{ end }}
 </pre>

 Notice the difference.
-In `customer-v2.tpl`, it specifies the version of the secrets you wish to retrieve (`kv-v2/data/customers/acme?version=1`).
-Also, the path contains `data`.
+In `customer-v2.tpl`, the path contains `data` (`kv-v2/data/customers/acme`).
 This is because the API endpoint to interact with KV version 1 and version 2 are slightly different.
 Read the [KV v2 documentation](https://www.vaultproject.io/api/secret/kv/kv-v2.html#read-secret-version) for more detail.

+If you wish to always read a specific version of the `kv-v2/customer/acme`, you can hard-set the version by setting the path to `kv-v2/data/customers/acme?version=1`.

 <br>